 For the selection of audio language (see Table 6.1 and Table 6.2), the NorDig IRD shall use the ISO 639 language code from the supplementary audio descriptor and/or the ISO 639 language descriptor.
+The NGA capable NorDig HEVC IRD shall use the ISO_639_language_code from all preselections in the Audio Preselection Descriptor.

-If both descriptors are available for the same audio stream, then the supplementary audio descriptor shall have priority.
+If several of these descriptors are available for the same audio stream describing language, then the language inside the Audio Preselection Descriptor shall have highest priority, the supplementary audio descriptor has second priority and lowest priority is ISO 639 descriptor.